How to Make Your Speech Funny

 Punchlines

-A punchline is the final part of a joke or story that reveals what makes it funny.
+A punchline is the final part of a joke that reveals what makes it funny.
 To use a punchline, put the funny part at the end of your story, paragraph or sentence.

 For example: